coder/docs/setup/kubernetes/openshift.md

     seccompProfile: null
 ```

+At this point, you need to get your Coder workspaces running with the
+appropriate service account/user.
+There are two options available to you:

+1. Adding the environment's service account to `anyuid` or `nonroot`
+1. Building images compatible with OpenShift

-## Option 1: Add the environments service account to anyuid or nonroot
+## Option 1: Add the environment's service account to anyuid or nonroot

 Coder's default base images for workspaces, such as `enterprise-base`, run as
 the `coder` user (UID 1000).
-By default, the OpenShift platform does not
+However, OpenShift doesn't allow this, since
-allow running with this user, as service accounts use the `restricted` SCC by
+service accounts are required by the `restricted` Security
-default, and must run with a project-specific UID.
+Context Constraint (SCC) to run with a

-Coder creates workspaces in pods with the service account `environments`, and
+project-specific UID.

-we recommend adding this service account to the `anyuid` or `nonroot` Security
+To work around this, we we recommend adding this service account to the `anyuid`
-Context Constraint using:
+or `nonroot` SCC since Coder creates workspaces in pods with the service account
+`environments`:

 ```console
 $ oc adm policy add-scc-to-user nonroot -z environments clusterrole.rbac.authorization.k8s.io/system:openshift:scc:nonroot added: "environments"

 $ oc adm policy who-can use scc nonroot resourceaccessreviewresponse.authorization.openshift.io/<unknown>